Cold War Kids: 2016–2018: L.A. Divine

 On March 16, 2016, Cold War Kids announced via their Instagram the departure of lead guitarist Dann Gallucci and that he was to be replaced by We Barbarians' David Quon.

-On October 31, 2016, Cold War Kids released a single called "Locker Room Talk", as part of the 30 Days, 50 Songs project protesting Donald Trump's presidential run.
+On October 31, 2016, Cold War Kids released a single called wikt:"Locker Room Talk", as part of the 30 Days, 50 Songs project protesting Donald Trump's presidential run.
 The band stated that "At this point in the game, taking a shot at Trump almost feels unnecessary.
 Too easy.
 More negativity.
 We're all so tired of him.
 But when I heard Death Cab's song, I realized that's a mistake.
 It's important to state the obvious, to express those feelings in a song.
 Even if it's maybe redundant, it feels great to let it all out!"

 On February 2, 2017, Cold War Kids released the lead single, entitled "Love Is Mystical", to their sixth studio album, L.A.
 Divine, which was released on April 7, 2017.

 On December 7, 2018 Cold War Kids released the double disc compilation album This Will All Blow Over In Time, featuring radio singles as well as unreleased and rare tracks.